Golden Globe Nominations: Netflix Cleans Up As Famous Faces Rule

 Marriage Story, written and directed by Noah Baumbach, stars Adam Driver and Scarlett Johansson as divorcing parents of a young son.
 The Irishman is Martin Scorsese's three-and-a-half-hour mob drama in which Robert De Niro, Al Pacino and Joe Pesci lead a sprawling cast through a story that spans years.
 The Two Popes is a fictionalized account of a meeting between Pope Benedict and future Pope Francis.
 And Dolemite Is My Name stars Eddie Murphy in the true story of Rudy Ray Moore, whose Dolemite character became a sensation in the 1970s.

 Nominated in the outstanding drama category alongside Marriage Story, The Two Popes and The Irishman is Joker, the Scorsese-inspired but Todd Phillips-directed film about a sad clown.
 And that category is rounded out by 1917, Sam Mendes' war drama shot to resemble a single unbroken take.
 One perhaps surprising absence in that category and some others is Uncut Gems, starring Adam Sandler as a desperate jeweler trying to get through a particularly bad day.
-Directed by the Safdie brothers, it's been racking up wins and nominations from groups including the National Board of Review, the Independent Spirit Awards, and the Gotham Awards.
+Directed by the Safdie brothers, it's been racking up wins and nominations from groups including the National Board of Review, the Independent Spirit Awards and the Gotham Awards.
 It didn't show up on the Globes' radar.

-On the comedy/musical side, Dolemite is joined by Quentin Tarantino's Once Upon A Time ...
+On the comedy/musical side, Dolemite is joined by Tarantino's Once Upon A Time ...
 In Hollywood, a truth-adjacent tale of an actor and a stuntman (Leonardo DiCaprio and Brad Pitt) who cross paths with history in Los Angeles in 1969.
-Representing musicals is Rocketman, the Elton John biopic, representing "it's a comedy, but about Hitler" is Taika Waititi's Jojo Rabbit, and representing comedies not based on actual history is Rian Johnson's Knives Out.
+Representing musicals is Rocketman, the Elton John biopic; representing "it's a comedy, but about Hitler" is Taika Waititi's Jojo Rabbit; and representing comedies not based on actual history is Rian Johnson's Knives Out.

 Nominated TV dramas included Big Little Lies, The Crown, Killing Eve, The Morning Show and Succession.
 The miss on HBO's Watchmen is glaring, and in the dramatic acting category, the miss of Regina King as that show's lead is equally regrettable, particularly since Jennifer Aniston and Reese Witherspoon were both nominated for The Morning Show, which asks far less of both of them than Watchmen does of King.
-Despite its middling reviews, The Morning Show is perhaps the biggest Golden-Globes-bait ever assembled, with the superfamous Aniston, Witherspoon, and Steve Carell all involved, and it's amusing but not surprising that the show's best performance — Billy Crudup as a slippery but transfixing television executive — was skipped.
+Despite its middling reviews, The Morning Show is perhaps the biggest Golden Globes bait ever assembled, with the superfamous Aniston, Witherspoon and Steve Carell all involved, and it's amusing but not surprising that the show's best performance — Billy Crudup as a slippery but transfixing television executive — was skipped.

 The nominated TV comedies are Barry, Fleabag, The Kominsky Method, The Marvelous Mrs. Maisel and The Politician — with the surprise being The Politician, a Ryan Murphy Netflix project that, it should be noted, has a superfamous cast member in Gwyneth Paltrow.